wpwupingwp/OGU/README.md

     * MaxProductLength

         The maximum length of amplified fragment.
-Note that all these four fields were calculated by given sequences that may not cover exception.
+Note that all these four fields were calculated by given sequences.
     * Coverage

-        The coverage of this primer pair for sequences it used.
+        The coverage of this pair of primer on sequences it used.
 Calculated by BLAST result.
 High coverage means it is much more "universal".
     * Resolution